NuCivic/react-dash/README.md

 });
 ```

-To start, you need to create a class extending the **Dashboard** base class.
+To start, create a class that extends the **Dashboard** base class.

-In the above example, notice we're the <GADashboard/> component, **not** a <Dashboard/> component.
+In the above example, notice that we use the <GADashboard/> component, **not** a <Dashboard/> component.
 That's because most of the base components are useless without the custom implementation for the project you're working on.

-They're like abstract classes, and you need to provide the business logic to make it work.
+They're like abstract classes, and you need to provide the business logic to make them work.

 ```javascript
 import React, { Component } from 'react';